Yamil J. Colón, Ph.D. - Principal Investigator

 My research focuses on nanoengineering of phyllosilicates as novel gas sensing material for electronic nose applications.
 The purpose of the multidisciplinary research is to leverage advances in material science, electrochemistry, and computational techniques to employ a smart gas sensing device to classify and quantify target analytes.

-BSc, Chemical Engineering, University of California, Riverside
+BSc in Chemical Engineering, University of California, Riverside

 Vivian Okorie